 - Some studies not quoted

-Tomassi says that there are studies proving that women without a father or with a beta father grow with daddy’s issues.
+Tomassi says that there are studies proving that women without a father or with a beta father grow up with daddy issues.

 I would have really liked to take a look at a study linking “betaness” to daddy’s issues.